Then... and Now

 Homemaker and/or Career Highlights - I taught four years at Columbia University.
 Finally I entered high-technology business full-time while teaching part-time at New York University and the University of New Haven.
 After Colombia I worked at GTE Laboratories and then for Schlumberger.
 In 1978 we returned to the Boston area.
 I worked 4 years for M.I.T. running their Alumni Fund.
 At the same time Elayne re-started her own career.
 She taught pre-kindergarten for 18 years.
 Four-year olds are extraordinary people and her career was filled with many wonderful and significant events.

 After M.I.T., I joined a local company, Teradyne, designing automatic test systems.
 I had the neat opportunity to circumnavigate the world during one business trip.
-Bob Merkert and I served on the same International Test Conference committee.
+Bob Merkert and I served on the same International Test Conference committees.

 Anything at all that you may want to say - We both entered college expecting professional careers in engineering and teaching.
 That has come, but more important were the opportunities to work with young people helping them to mature and realize their potential.
 We are most grateful for the community we live in, friends and most of all our precious family,